-39. After hearing and/or reviewing the matter, the Final Decision Making Panel will determine whether an infraction has occurred and, if so, the sanctions to be imposed.
-Within seven (7) days of the hearing's conclusion, the Final Decision Making Panel's written decision, with reasons, will be distributed by the Case Manager to all Parties, the Complaints Administrator, and the Organization.
+40. After hearing and/or reviewing the matter, the Final Decision Making Panel will determine whether an infraction has occurred and, if so, the sanctions to be imposed.
+Within seven (7) days of the hearing's conclusion, the Final Decision Making Panel's written decision, with reasons, will be distributed to all Parties, the Complaints Administrator, the Case Manager, and the applicable organization.
 In extraordinary circumstances, the Final Decision Making Panel may first issue a verbal or summary decision soon after the hearing's conclusion, with the full written decision to be issued before the end of the seven (7) day period.
+The decision will be considered a matter of public record unless decided otherwise by the Final Decision Making Panel.